Waiting for Superman (song)

 "Waiting for Superman" is a song co-written by Chris Daughtry for his band Daughtry's fourth studio album, Baptized.
 It was released as the lead single from the album on September 17, 2013.
-An electropop ballad, the song was co-written by Sam Holland and Boys Like Girls lead singer Martin Johnson.
+An electropop ballad, the song was co-written by Sam Hollander and Boys Like Girls lead singer Martin Johnson.
 The latter also served as the record producer.

 The song's title and lyrics are references to the comic book superhero Superman and contains other allusions and metaphors to the comic—including Lois Lane and Metropolis.

 Promotion and release

 During early September, Daughtry announced on Twitter that fans would be able to help unlock the single artwork via the band's official website; this took them to Hyperactive, a social media promotion which would let them add their Facebook or Twitter profile photo to the artwork itself and contribute in building the image of the single.

 Daughtry announced the release date would be September 17, 2013, though whether the track was to be available to download on that day or was to have its first play on the radio was left unclear.
 On September 16, Daughtry's official Twitter account sent out a tweet with confirmation that the single would be available at 12:01 am on September 17.
 (EST).
 The following week, the single was serviced to hot adult contemporary stations and contemporary hit radio.